Aeonoi/rust-do/README.md

 # Rust-do

 Tested with only Linux systems.
-File path may be different on other OSes.
+File path may be different on other OS.

 ## Arguments: